Happy senior businessman showing cash at his desk with a laptop, indoors.

 The Reality of Passive Income

-While appealing, passive income is not instant or risk-free.
-Most streams require:
+Despite its appeal, passive income is neither instant nor risk-free.
+Most income streams require:

 Best Practices for Building Passive Income

-• Stay compliant with tax and legal obligations
+• Stay compliant with tax, legal, and regulatory obligations

 Conclusion